 A HCFA press release says the three centers will provide "one-stop shopping" for individuals and organizations interacting with the agency.
 Other units with specialized expertise, such as clinical, financial, information systems, communication, and legislation, will support the three centers.

 The agency says the new focus will enable HCFA to use purchasing strategies, including market presence, to acquire high-quality health care for beneficiaries at an affordable price.

 HCFA will create an Office of Strategic Planning to bring together research, actuarial analysis, and environmental scanning to provide analytical support to HCFA’s senior leadership on long-term agency and program direction.
 Also for the first time, four field executives called Consor tium Administrators will join the agency’s top deliberative body, bringing a local perspective to issues.

 • The Center for Beneficiary Services serves as the focal point for all of HCFA’s interactions with beneficiaries, their families and caregivers, and other representatives.
 The Center has policy and operational responsibility for Medicare enrollment and eligibility activities within the agency.

 • The Center for Health Plans and Providers is responsible for purchasing health care under the Medicare program.
 This Center has policy responsibility for defining the Medicare benefit and establishing the prices to be paid under Medicare for all services.

-• Center for Medicaid and State Operations deals with states and local governments (and territories), as well as Native American and Alaskan Native tribes.
-It will house all Medicaid program police and operations activities including Medicaid 1115 waiver projects and 1915(b) waivers.
+• Center for Medicaid and State Operations deals with states and local governments, as well as Alaskan Native and Native American tribes.
+It will house all Medicaid program policy and operations activities, including Medicaid 1115 waiver projects and 1915(b) waivers.